Culinary Management

 Additional Information

-Our students are given many opportunities to enhance their learning through their involvement in extracurricular activities such as membership in the junior chapter of the regional Professional Chefs' Association (Muskoka and District Chef's Association); participation in Georgian College's award-winning culinary team; and regular industry experiential opportunities in which the student will take part in events held both at the college and on location at some of the top resorts and facilities in our region.
+Our students are given many opportunities to enhance their learning through their involvement in extracurricular activities such as free membership in the junior chapter of the regional Professional Chefs' Association (Muskoka and District Chef's Association) and Baking Association of Canada (BAC); participation in Georgian College's award-winning culinary team; and regular industry experiential opportunities in which the student will take part in events held both at the college and on location at some of the top resorts and facilities in our region.

 Graduation Requirements